 The process includes:

-The Final Tier 1 EIS will be made available for a designated public review period.
-The Final Tier 1 EIS will be made available online on the Documents page.
+The Final Tier 1 EIS will be made available for a minimum 30-day public review period in 2021.

 If FHWA and ADOT select a Build Corridor Alternative, it would be implemented and constructed in smaller segments as funding is available.
 The Final Tier 1 EIS will provide a Phased Implementation Plan, which is the framework for how the 280-mile corridor would move forward into Tier 2 studies.